Carburetor intake air preheat system for paramotor operation in cold weather

 - Oil in the gasoline getting more viscous, which prevents it from moving through various filters, passageways, and jets.
 The effects of thickening oil on the fuel pump are variable.
 Note: the installation of the FSM greatly assists fuel delivery to the carburetor when temperatures are cold, very cold, and well below freezing.
 It will be available soon.

-The preheat system described here heats up the entire fuel/air flow entering the engine and ensures the required 100% vaporization of the fuel/air mixture.
+The preheat system described here heats up the entire fuel-air flow entering the engine and ensures the required 100% vaporization of the fuel/air mixture.
 It will work with any paramotor and is best with those that have active cooling systems (a fan) or have a passive cooling systems with a shroud.
 Paramotors that have passive cooling shrouds e.g. Moster 185 and the Minari will require more effort to regulate engine cooling as needed in cold weather.
-Once a pilot gets the proper venting of the intake completed, it is a simple task to remove/install the preheat system as needed.
+Once a pilot gets the proper venting of the intake completed, it is a simple and quick task to remove/install the preheat system as needed.
+Once the preheater is built, it takes about 5 minutes to install it, a much easier task then changing the high speed jet size.

 The principle of operation is to take air that has passed over the engine cooling fins near the exhaust manifold and route it to the carburetor air intake.
 The system must be adjusted so that engine cooling is still maintained i.e. the running temperature is within the correct limits.
 In any case, it matters not at all whether the air entering the carburetor is a bit warm or even hot.
 Ordinarily there is a wide range of temperature where no change in the venting of the cooling system is required.
 Operating with a preheat system can be done during the cold season or any time the ambient temperature is below 70F/21C.

 For pilots who routinely fly in sub-freezing temperatures this system could be modified to also send heated air into a flight suit.
 If someone out there tries this, contact me and I will post it.
-Flying in cold air is like sitting for an hour or more in a ski chairlift on a cold day and there is all this warm air going to waste!
+Flying in cold air is like sitting for an hour or more in a ski chairlift on a cold day.
+There is all this warm air going to waste!

 Galvanized hanger strapping – thin metal with holes in it that is commonly used by plumbers to hang pipes.